ahashim/smart-contracts/README.md

 #### Smart Contracts

 - All smart contracts are written in Solidity & deployed to an EVM compatible Layer 2 solution.
-- Deploying to [zkSync](https://portal.zksync.io/) is the current best option.
+- Deploying to [zkSync](https://portal.zksync.io/) is the current cheapest option in terms of price per transaction.
+- Contracts are pausable & upgradeable in order to safely add features & fix bugs in an iterative manner.
+  - Existing storage variables will always remain, and only be appended to.
+  - New functionality will be added via additional contracts and/or deploying new versions of existing contract methods.

 #### Indexer

 - Indexer written in Golang or Node to watch on-chain event logs & create entries from them directly to a database.
-  - Will send to the server first to for further validation/sanitization.
+  - Will send to the `fanout-service` for further data validation/sanitization.
-  - Upgrade this to use a message queue w/ built-in backpressure out to the database when squeaks volume kicks up.
+  - Upgrade this to use a message queue after indexing (w/ built-in backpressure), which then sends data out to the `fanout-service` service when squeaks volume kicks up.
 - Does not need to be highly available (one instance will suffice, and can run locally).
 - Deploy with [Fly.io](https://fly.io/).